Graham Young: Trial and prison

-On 29 June 1972, after one hour and 38 minutes of deliberation, the jury found Young guilty of two counts of murder (Bob Egle and Fred Biggs), two counts of attempted murder (Jethro Batt and David Tilson) and two counts of administering poison with intent to injure (Diana Smart and Ronald Hewitt).
-He was found not guilty of administering poison to Trevor Sparkes and Peter Buck, and was acquitted on all four counts of administering poison with intent to cause grievous bodily harm.
+On 29 June 1972, after one hour and thirty-eight minutes of deliberation, the jury found Young guilty of two counts of murder (Egle and Biggs), two counts of attempted murder (Batt and Tilson) and two counts of administering poison with intent to injure (Smart and Hewitt).
+He was found not guilty of administering poison to Sparkes and Buck, and was acquitted on all four counts of administering poison with intent to cause grievous bodily harm.
 Through his counsel, Young requested that he be sent to a conventional prison rather than return to Broadmoor.
-His request was granted and he was sentenced to life imprisonment, to be served at Park Lane Hospital, later changing to Ashworth Hospital, in Maghull.
+His request was granted and Young was sentenced to life imprisonment, to be served at Park Lane Hospital (later Ashworth Hospital) in Maghull.

-While at Ashworth, Young befriended Moors murderer Ian Brady, with whom he shared a fascination for Nazi Germany.
+While at Ashworth, Young befriended Moors murderer Ian Brady, with whom he shared a fascination for Nazism.
 Brady's 2001 book, The Gates of Janus, in which he discusses various serial killers, includes a chapter on Young.
 Brady wrote that Young "was genuinely asexual, finding even discussion of sexual matters not only uninteresting but also distinctly distasteful...
 Power and death were his aphrodisiacs and raisons d’être."
 Elsewhere Brady stated that "it was difficult not to empathise with Graham Young."

-Young died in his cell at HM Prison Parkhurst on the evening of 1 August 1990, one month before his 43rd birthday.
+Young died in his cell at Parkhurst Prison on the evening of 1 August 1990, one month before his 43rd birthday.
 The cause of death was listed as myocardial infarction.
 As Young had no history of heart disease, it has been speculated that he either committed suicide or was murdered by prisoners or prison staff who did not feel safe around him.
+Young was cremated on 15 August and his ashes were scattered on a beach on 2 September.